googleapis/python-genai/README.md

 ## About Me

 **Hello, I'm Konikz – a Computer Science and Engineering graduate from India.**
-My journey in technology is driven by a passion for building scalable systems and exploring the intersection of AI and software engineering.
-This project represents my contribution to the open-source community, focusing on making video content more accessible and interactive through AI-powered analysis.
+This project represents my contribution to the open-source community for GSoC, focusing on making video content more accessible and interactive through AI-powered analysis.

 ---